-Want to build an electric car, but don't have 10K to spend on the project?
-Forklift salvage is the way to go!
+Forklift salvage is the way to go if you want to build an electric car but don't have 10K to spend on the project!

 When you start taking apart your (very heavy!) electric forklift for salvage, you're looking for this grand prize inside:

 You can salvage a whole bunch of stuff from a forklift, which can then be SOLD on Ebay or wherever to finance the rest of your conversion.
 Darin Cosgrove, one of the partners in the Forkenswift project (mission: to build an electric car conversion on a beer budget), discovered this resale trick brought the Forkenswift's conversion budget from $2200 CDN to something more like $600.
 Read my interview with Darin on his forklift salvage project here.

 There's usually more than one electric motor on a forklift to salvage.